101+ small business ideas to start now

 19. Pet clothing designer

 A pet clothing designer creates fashionable and/or functional clothing for pets.
 This can include anything from doggy dresses to cat coats.
-In the UK, pet owners spend an average of £70 a month on their pets, according to a study by American Express.
-The study also found that 43% of pet owners would be willing to spend up to £50 on a luxury pet accessory.
+In the UK, pet owners spend an average of £126 per month on their pets, while a survey by Pet Business World revealed that owners spend an average of almost £500 per year on luxury items like toys and treats.
 Obviously an interest in animals and fashion would be a good starting point here – and there’s a lot of competition – but our love affair with our pets isn’t going away anytime soon.

 See also: How to start a clothing line